Marie-Louise Coidavid: Exile

 The Queen was in exile for 30 years.
-In August 1821, the former queen left Haiti with her daughters under the protection of the British admiral Sir Home Popham, and travelled to London.
+In August 1821, Marie-Louise left Haiti with her daughters under the protection of the Royal Navy and travelled to London.
 There were rumours that she was searching for the money, three million, deposited by her spouse in Europe.
 Whatever the case, she did live the rest of her life without economic difficulties.

+In England, they lived in Blackheath, where they were welcomed by prominent abolitionists, and then moved to 49 Weymouth Street, London, where she lived between 1821 and 1824.
+In October 1822, she took up residence in Hastings, East Sussex, at what is now 5 Exmouth Place with her daughters, who, like many wealthy and aristocratic Londoners, wanted to escape the smog and bustle of central London.
+In 2022, blue plaques honouring the Queen's time in England were erected and celebrated.

-The English climate and pollution during the Industrial Revolution was determintal to Améthyste's health, and eventually they decided to leave.
+The English climate and pollution during the Industrial Revolution was detrimental to Améthyste's health, and eventually they decided to leave.

-In 1831, Marie-Louise and her daughters moved in Pisa in Italy, where they lived for the rest of their lives, Améthyste dying shortly after their arrival and Athénaïs in 1839.
+In 1824, Marie-Louise and her daughters moved in Pisa in the Grand Duchy of Tuscany (now Italy), where they lived for the rest of their lives, Améthyste dying shortly after their arrival and Athénaïre in 1839.
 They lived discreetly for the most part, but were occasionally bothered by fortune hunters and throne claimers who wanted their fortune.

-Shortly before her death, she wrote to Haiti for permission to return.
-She never did, however, before she died in Italy.
+Shortly before her death, Marie-Louise wrote to Haiti for permission to return.
+She never did, however, before she died in Italy on 11 March 1851.
+She is buried in the church of San Donnino.
+A historical marker was installed in front of the church on 23 April 2023, to commemorate the Queen, her daughters and her sister.